semji/mockservr/docs/http_mocking.rst

 `maxCalls` option
 ----------------

 The `maxCalls` option defines a maximum calls count for a given Endpoint.
-This gives the possibility to simulate API rate limits, for example.

-The `maxCalls` option does not provide validator inference, as the only possible value is a plain integer.
+It does not provide validator inference, as the only possible value is a plain integer.

 .. code-block:: yaml
     :caption: YAML